pereiradaniel/learnyounode/Readme.md

-# Learnyounode Solutions
+# Learnyounode Solutions :innocent:

 These are my solutions for the Learnyounode tutorial available [here][LearnyounodeLink].
 In the comments, there are several solutions and the official solution.
 The blog posts have reference links to the relevant Node and Javascript docs.

-* The solutions for all the exercises are included in the repo with comments, even though the blog series is still being completed.

-# Who will this help?
+# Who will this help? :smile:

 The Learnyounode tutorial is a very good introduction for beginner or expert web developers.
 A prior knowledge of Javascript is required.
 Nodeschool also has a good Javascripting tutorial available on their [page][javascriptingLink].
 Another good Javascript resource can be found at [w3schools.com][javascriptW3].